Pathoschild/smapi-mod-dump/source/More Random Edition/README.md

   * Also redid it so it's an overlay, which eliminates the need to store each modified title screen image

 ## Known Issues
-* Music restarts when you transition screens, even if it's the same song
+* [Fixed in 0.7.0] Music restarts when you transition screens, even if it's the same song
 * This mod does not fully support other languages (but it does for the most part)
   * Randomly generated weapon/crop names are English
   * The mad-lib style crop descriptions are English